cytronicoder/blog/posts/hacking-powerschool.md

 ---
-title: "Hacking PowerSchool"
+title: Hacking PowerSchool
 date: "2025-10-25"
+excerpt: >-
-excerpt: "Wouldn't it be nice if my school schedule was automatically added to my calendar?"
+  Wouldn't it be nice if my school schedule was automatically added to my calendar?
+image: /covers/hacking-powerschool.png
 ---

 PowerSchool is a popular student information system used by schools worldwide.
 However, most students don't regularly check it.
 Every semester, I'd log into PowerSchool, copy-paste my schedule into a spreadsheet, then manually add events to Google Calendar.
 With classes changing rooms, teachers, and times, it was a weekly chore.